nhsuk/manage-vaccinations-in-schools/docs/mesh.md

   NHS England Digital](https://digital.nhs.uk/developer/api-catalogue/message-exchange-for-social-care-and-health-api#post-/messageexchange/-mailbox_id-)

 - **DPSExport** - Sends vaccination records to DPS for processing via MESH.
-Runs nightly and generates a DPS export for each campaign that has unsent records.
+Runs nightly and generates a DPS export for each programme that has unsent records.

 ## Developing and testing